Important Disclosures and Terms

-By submitting your application, you acknowledge that as an individual and an Authorized Member of the company, you (1) are requesting us to open anAccount in the name of the company, (2) are requesting that we issue Card(s) as you direct, (3) are agreeing to be jointly and severally liable with the company for all charges to the account, (4) are representing that all Card(s)issues on the account will only be used for commercial or business purposes,(5) the information you have provided is accurate, (6) you have read and agree to the Mercantile Card Agreement, and (7) you are at least 18 years of age.
+By submitting your application, you acknowledge that as an individual and an Authorized Member of the company, you (1) are requesting us to open anAccount in the name of the company, (2) are requesting that we issue Card(s) as you direct, (3) are agreeing to be jointly and severally liable with the company for all charges, fees, and finance charges on all of the cards and accounts issued pursuant to this request or any future requests to add additional cards or accounts, (4) are representing that all Card(s)issues on the account will only be used for commercial or business purposes,(5) the information you have provided is accurate, (6) you have read and agree to the Mercantile Card Agreement, and (7) you are at least 18 years of age.
 This offer is available to US residents.
 You authorize us to verify this information and to obtain reports from commercial reporting agencies.
 You authorize us and our affiliates and subsidiaries to share information we have about you at any time for marketing and administrative purposes as permitted by law.

 NEW YORK, RHODE ISLAND AND VERMONT RESIDENTS: A consumer credit report may be obtained in connection with evaluating your application and subsequently in connection with updates, renewals, or extensions of credit for which this application is made.Upon your request, we will tell you the name and address of the consumer reporting agency.
 By submitting an application, you consent to our obtaining such consumer credit reports.
 New York residents may contact the New York Department of Financial Services by telephone or visit its website for free information on comparative credit card rates, fees, and grace periods.
 New YorkDepartment of Financial Services 1-877-226-5697 or www.dfs.ny.gov.